-Event Location of the mark of touch Who throws in NO GAIN IN GROUND The defending team took the body opponent touched the ball with oall into their 22, no tackle, ruck on nin the 22. r maul took place and no A player kicks the ball directly into touch.
+Event Location of the mark of touch Who throws in NO GAIN IN GROUND The defending team took the ball into their 22, no tackle, ruck or maul took place and no opponent touched the ball within the 22.
+If a player, who is inside their own 22, picks up the ball when it is outside the 22, or catches the ball before it reaches the plane of the 22-metre line, and kicks it directly to touch from within the 22, then that player has taken the ball back into the 22. e their own 22, picks up aches the plane of the A player kicks the ball directly into touch.
 Where the ball reaches the touchline or on the touchline in line with where the ball was kicked, whichever is nearer to the kicker's goal line.
 The non-kicking team.
 An opposition player, who is in touch, catches the ball.
 Where the ball reaches the touchline or on the touchline in line with where the ball was kicked, whichever is nearer to the kicker's goal line.
 The non-kicking team.
 GAIN IN GROUND Either the defending team did not take the ball into their 22 or a tackle, ruck or maul took place within the 22 or an opponent touched the ball within the 22.
 A player kicks the ball directly into touch.
 Where the ball reaches the touchline.
 The non-kicking team.
 An opposition player, who is in touch, catches the ball.
 Where the ball reaches the touchline.
 The non-kicking team.
 A player kicks the ball from a free-kick awarded within the 22.
 Where the ball reaches the touchline.
 The non-kicking team.